 If you've applied for, or are claiming LTIA, and you think our decision is wrong, you can:

 1. Ask us to explain our decision to you.
-You can call us, email, write a letter or come into Social Security to discuss your claim.
+You can call us, email, write a letter or come into Customer and Local Services to discuss your claim.

 2. If you’re unhappy with this explanation, (or if you prefer), you have 21 days from the date you receive the decision letter to ask us to reconsider your claim and check our calculations.
 This is called a redetermination.

 3. If you don’t want a redetermination or if you’re unhappy with the result of your redetermination, you can appeal to an independent tribunal.
 You have 14 days from the date you receive your award or decision letter to submit your appeal.

 If you have an appeal or redetermination, your award could go up, stay the same, or go down.